How to dribble with the ball

-Here, the Brazilian Ronaldo is facing a defender in a 1v1 confrontation.
+Here, Ronaldo is facing a defender in a 1v1 confrontation.
 He performs a few scissors feints and the defender looses his balance.
-Ronaldo notices the defender leaning to one side and dribbles around him.
+Ronaldo notices that the defender is leaning to one side and dribbles around him.

 This move was performed by Leverkusen midfielder Schneider in the 2002 Champions League final.
 Usually, the defender needs to be coming in at speed in order for the feint to work.

-Here, Zidane performs his trademark Roulette spin.
+Here, Zidane performs his trademark Roulette.
 Notice that he initially lets ball roll away from his body, which tricks the defender to commit.
-By the time the defender is in the middle of his tackle, Zidane has already turned past him.
+By the time the defender is in the middle of his tackle, Zidane has already gone past him.

 Roll and scissors move